rubenlupi/ortografia-catalana/README.md

   - `wrongVariants`: An array of incorrect variants of the word.
   - `level`: The difficulty level of the word.
   - `rule`: The ID of the rule that applies to the word.
+  - `meaning`: A brief definition of the word, explaining its usage or significance.
+  - `sentence`: An example sentence showcasing the correct usage of the word in context.

 ### Possibilities for Modifications